Klipper3d/klipper/docs/FAQ.md

 a higher speed.
 So, for a Z axis with a very precise step_distance the actual obtainable max_z_velocity may be smaller than what is configured in Marlin.

+### When I set "restart_method=command" my AVR device just hangs on a restart

+Some old versions of the AVR bootloader have a known bug in watchdog event handling.
+This typically manifests when the printer.cfg file has restart_method set to "command".
+When the bug occurs, the AVR device will be unresponsive until power is removed and reapplied to the device (the power or status LEDs may also blink repeatedly until the power is removed).

+The workaround is to use a restart_method other than "command" or to flash an updated bootloader to the AVR devices.
+Flashing a new bootloader is a one time step that typically requires an external programmer - search the web to find the instructions for your particular device.